 For September 2018, the School of English Stage 1 curriculum has had an exciting and innovative redesign, based on student feedback and the passions and interests of our academic staff.
 These new modules will better prepare you to approach the evolving scope of the subject and provide an excellent foundation for your studies.

 In Stages 2 and 3 you choose four optional modules per year, some of which are listed below.
-At least two of the modules you take over Stage 2 and 3 must be in pre-1800 literature.
-You also have the option in Stage 3 to take a long essay module, which allows you to research and write in an area of particular interest or to complete a dissertation within one of your final-year modules.
+At least one of the modules you take in Stage 2 must be in pre-1800 literature.
+You also have the option in Stage 3 to take an English dissertation, which allows you to research and write in an area of particular interest.

 Literary Forms - an introduction to the major forms of literature: poetry; narrative prose; and drama.